 In ENG 200 and 200H, theme-based writing courses, the approach is writing across the curriculum.
 The purpose of these courses is to enable students to develop rhetorical abilities that will make it possible for them to write effectively in a university context that consists of disciplines with varying expectations for writing.

-No first-year student at the University of Dayton may place out of the composition curriculum altogether.
 All sections of ENG 100 and ENG 200 are part of the University of Dayton Common Academic Program (CAP).
 In addition, the two first-year courses (ENG 100 and ENG 200H) are part of the Humanities Commons, which is the first-year course of study in the Humanities that all University of Dayton students complete.

 ENG 100 A/B Stretch Sections